Sacred Band of Thebes: Invasions of Agesilaus II

 The Sacred Band first saw action in 378 BC, at the beginning of the Boeotian War.
 It was during the famous stand-off between the Athenian mercenary commander (and later strategos) Chabrias (d.
-357 BC) and the Spartan King Agesilaus II (444 BC–360 BC).
+357 BC) and the Spartan King Agesilaus II (444–360 BC).
 Prior to the creation of the Sacred Band under Gorgidas, the Athenians had helped the Theban exiles retake control of Thebes and the citadel of Cadmea from Sparta.
 This was followed by Athens openly entering into an alliance with Thebes against Sparta.
 In the summer of 378 BC, Agesilaus led a Spartan expedition against Thebes from the Boeotian city of Thespiae (then still allied to Sparta).

 The Spartan forces were held up for several days by Theban forces manning the earthen stockades at the perimeter of Theban territory.
 The Spartans eventually breached the fortifications and entered the Theban countryside, devastating the Theban fields in their wake.
 Though the Athenians had by this time joined the Theban forces, they were still outnumbered by the Spartans.
 With the fall of the stockades, they were left with two choices, either to retreat back to the defensible walls of Thebes or to hold their ground and face the Spartans in the open.
 They chose the latter and arrayed their forces along the crest of a low sloping hill, opposite the Spartan forces.
 Gorgidas and the Sacred Band occupied the front ranks of the Theban forces on the right, while Chabrias and an experienced force of mercenary hoplites occupied the front ranks of the Athenian forces on the left.

 Agesilaus first sent out skirmishers to test the combined Theban and Athenian lines.
 These were easily dispatched by the Theban and Athenian forces, probably by their more numerous cavalry.
 Agesilaus then commanded the entire Spartan army to advance.
 He may have hoped that the sight of the massed Spartan forces resolutely moving forward would be enough to intimidate the Theban and Athenian forces into breaking ranks.
 The same tactic had worked for Agesilaus against Argive forces in the Battle of Coronea (394 BC).